risk-first/website/menagerie/Staging-And-Classifying.md

 So [Feature Risk](Feature-Risk) _is_ [Dependency Risk](Dependency-Risk):  they’re two sides of the same coin.
 In a dependency, you’re a client, whereas feature risk, you’re the supplier.

+Dependency Risk is basically three things:

+- Schedule (things happening in time, running out of stuff.  e.g I need enough money to get this done, etc.  I need enough patience, enough loyalty, trust, entente.)
+- Technology (depending on software, hardware, etc.  )
+- Organisation (arrangements of people, processes, technology to achieve some goal)
+- Agency (people/machines/processes/organisations doing what you asked, working with you)

+Using a dependency requires learning a _protocol_.
+You have to learn to use it.
+Maybe it learns you.
+This requires changes to your internal model.

+Internal Model      - Communication --  Dependency
+   Goal

 ### Coordination Risk

 - similar to _threading/deadlocking issues